Comparing The 10 Best Video CDN Providers for Live Streaming [2023]

 Before diving into our platform comparison, we wanted to share a tip to consider when deciding which platform to pick.
 Some of these platforms will only provide a content delivery network.
 The other platforms are Online Video Platforms (OVPs).

-When you choose a dedicated video CDNs, you should ensure it has a large, reliable network of connected servers everywhere you’re trying to reach.
-You should pay close attention to bandwidth when choosing the best CDN for video streaming for your needs.
+When you choose a dedicated video CDN, ensure it has a large, reliable network of connected servers everywhere you’re trying to reach.
+You should pay close attention to bandwidth when choosing the best CDN for your video streaming needs.

-An OVP is a solution-focused provider specifically for hosting videos, and many support live videos as well.
+An OVP is a solution-focused provider specifically for hosting videos, and many support live video streaming as well.
 These streaming platforms are smaller than all-purpose CDNs but deliver excellent functionality.
 They can have more affordable pricing, as you’ll read in the comparison.

-An OVP allows you to do many additional things:
+An OVP allows you to do many things:

 When deciding exactly what you’re looking for, consider a video platform that partners with CDN providers for content delivery.
 These will likely provide the highest quality on-demand videos for your users and the biggest bang for your buck in terms of additional features for the price.